shuvoworld/laravel-inventory-starter/README.md

 ## Introduction

-Laravel 12 + Blade starter kit from laraveldaily.
+Laravel 12 + Blade starter kit originated from laraveldaily.
 Tailored to integrate Spatie user permission and a custom modular architecture.

 ---